 I cannot help but think that recording which talibé shower and how often, and which ones need wound care in clinic, will reveal that some of the most effective care the centre provides is prevention of infected wounds.
 Such a study may strengthen applications for funding for the centre and its nursing facilities, by demonstrating with evidence what we know from practice.

-Issa asked me for lots of ideas.
+Mamadou asked me for lots of ideas.
 I’m not sorry to let him down.
 He no longer needs my few ideas (which I’ve detailed in this blog nonetheless).
 What I’ve seen in my morning at the clinic is that the centre works in providing cost-effective child-centred holistic care.
 It works very well, in fact.
-It is, however, testament to Issa’s humility and commitment to service improvement that he is always keen to listen to comments, even from someone as inexperienced as myself.
+It is, however, testament to Mamadou’s humility and commitment to service improvement that he is always keen to listen to comments, even from someone as inexperienced as myself.